Varun-garg/GBU_Timetables/README.md

 - In-depth analytics and crash reporting.

-- Backword Compatiblity upto Android 4.0 (ICS).
-It was upto 2.3 (Gingerbread) till google decided to bump important libraries to Android 4.0 starting from android 8.0 (Oreo).
+- Backword Compatiblity upto Android 5.0.

 ## Contributing
 We welcome and enourage all kinds of contribution to the project.